Museum für Film und Fernsehen

 Museum für Film und Fernsehen information

-Admission is free from 4pm to 8pm Thursdays.
-The museum is part of the Filmhaus, which also harbours a film school, the Arsenal cinemas, a library, a museum shop and a bistro.
+The museum is part of the Filmhaus, which also houses a film school, the Arsenal cinema , a library, a museum shop and a cafe .